mean00/swindle/README.md

 ------------

 * Edit platformConfig.cmake to point to your toolchain
-* Edit mcuSelect.cmake to pick your MCU (default it is GD32F303)
+* Edit mcuSelect.cmake to pick your MCU (default it is STM32F103 with 128kB of flash, ~ bluepill)

 Then, the usual cmake thing
 > mkdir build